usethesource/typepal/doc/TypePal/Examples/Examples.md

 #### Description

-TypePal is used in a new type checker for the Rascal meta-programming language and also in type checkers for half a dozen domain-specific languages created by http://swat.engineering in the domains finance, forensics and privacy.
+TypePal is used in a new type checker for the Rascal meta-programming language and also in type checkers for over a dozen domain-specific languages created by http://swat.engineering in the domains finance, forensics and privacy.

 To get you started more quickly, we give below a list of complete TypePal-based type checkers ranging from very simple (intended only to illustrate specific TypePal features) to type checkers for FeatherweightJava and the complete Pascal programming language.
 For each example we give a description, the most distinctive TypePal features that are used, and its source at GitHub.
 Each example has the same structure:

 * `Syntax.rsc` the syntax of the example language.
 * `Checker.rsc` the type checker for the language.